seandatasci/JustinGoheen/README.md

 My ongoing graduate work in signal separation can be found at my organization [GitHub account](https://github.com/AiEngineering) in the tf2-convtasnet repo.

-My GitHub is AI/ML learner focused.
+My personal GitHub is AI/ML learner focused.
 Meaning —— the collection of repos is designed as an outline meant to be forked and completed by the user.

 New to AI/ML learners, I suggest you proceed through the repos in the following order: